 where we study

-The BINGN Apprenticeship Program takes place in the Nordic of countries Norway, Sweden, Denmark and Finland, organised through the BINGN-Network.
-Throughout the apprenticeship program, students visit around 60 farms, gathering a broad range of impressions and knowledge.
+During the apprenticeship program, students will visit around 60 farms, gathering a broad range of impressions and knowledge.

 BINGN is an internship program integrating comprehensive farming experience with on-farm teaching, contributor-led content and peer to peer learning.
 The BINGN curriculum covers specific subjects such as soil science & soil cultivation, plant cultivation, animal husbandry, machinery, farm-economics, food processing, agricultural history & politics.